magnussolution/magnusbilling7/wiki/en/modules/offer/offer.rst

 Name
 """"

-We not write the description to this field.
+We did not write the description to this field.

 .. _offer-packagetype:

-Offer type
+Package type
-""""""""""
+""""""""""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _offer-freetimetocall:

-Free
+Free time to call
-""""
+"""""""""""""""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _offer-billingtype:

-Period
+Billing type
-""""""
+""""""""""""

-We not write the description to this field.
+We did not write the description to this field.